ridge/tectonic-redocly/Getting Started/rks-getting-started/rks-getting-started.md

-﻿# Managing Kubernetes Clusters with the Ridge Console Clicking on Kubernetes in the left side menu brings you to the Clusters page, where you can see a list of any existing Kubernetes clusters.
+﻿# Managing Kubernetes Clusters with the Ridge Console Clicking on Kubernetes in the left side menu brings you to the Clusters page, where you can see a list of all existing Kubernetes clusters.
 You can then manage existing clusters or add new ones.

 # Creating a Cluster